 II.
 St. Sava Church of San Gabriel

 Many Serbian Churches and monasteries are influenced to be built in a certain place by the donator.
 That was also the reason why the new St. Sava church was built in San Gabriel.
 In 1956, St. Sava Church member Charles S. Barzut donated a house with a large lot adjoining.
 In 1962, the parish started to make preparations to build St. Sava Church hall at 1640 S. San Gabriel Boulevard in San Gabriel.
 The Church Hall was completed and consecrated in May 1963 by Rt.
 Rev. Bishop Dionisije and parish priest Fr.
 Marko Malovrazich.
 This was the last building blessed by Bishop Dionisije before the division happened in the Serbian Orthodox Church.
+It is our duty to recognize the love of the several parishioners of Saint Sava who signed collaterals in order for the Parish to receive construction loans.
+Those were: Bozo Milinovic, Vlado Margetich, Nikola Ratkovich and Mike Perko.

 I was included in the history of the St. Sava Church at the beginning of 1980.
 I joined the Western-American Diocese coming from the parish of Milwaukee’s St. Sava Cathedral of Mid- Western Diocese where I was an associate priest with Fr.
 Milan Markovina.
 When I arrived the Liturgical services were conducted in a chapel on the second floor with adjacent rooms for Sunday school at the South side of the Church Hall.
 Also, services were held every last Sunday of the month at the Old St. Sava Church of Los Angeles.
 I remember Bozo Milinovic, a longtime church member and church cantor telling me: “Father, your challenge will be to build a new church next to our church hall.
 I know it will not be easy, but with God’s help, the dream of so many people will become a reality.”
 And the first important step was made.
 On April 12, 1981, a Construction Committee was elected to build the new church.
 This committee consisted of Petar Kujundzich, the Chair Person, and members: John Pecel, William Radulovich, Nick Kavic, Stanley Vukoje, George Gustovich, and Nick Pekovich.
 Later, Mike Perko took Nick Pekovich’s place due to Nick’s having to leave town for business.
 When Mike Perko left, Daniel Pavich joined the Committee.
 Construction for the new St. Sava Church in San Gabriel began on May 20, 1981.